jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 310px; left: 360px;">Configuration</h1>

 !SLIDE
 .notes Finally, I will talk about how Rodauth can be integrated into existing systems.
-It does not matter if you are using Rails, Sinatra, Roda, Padrino, Hanami, or are running on bare Rack, you can use Rodauth to handle authentication for your application.
+It does not matter if you are using Rails, Sinatra, Roda, Hanami, or are running on bare Rack, you can use Rodauth to handle authentication for your application.

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 360px;">Integration</h1>